Refugee-Learning-Accelerator/rla-course-central/challenge2/initialprototype.md

 English version:  https://invis.io/MXEJKOPW9#/264807951_HelloEN

-It is recommended to test the prototype on a mobile phone, however, it stil works as well on a cmputer.
+It is recommended to test the prototype on a mobile phone, however, it still works as well on a cmputer.

 ### Describe the prototype and why you chose this prototyping method.